Understanding accountant fees for capital gains tax advice

 • Hourly rate: Often, accountants offer consultation services on an hourly basis.
 This pricing model is transparent and directly ties the cost to the amount of time an accountant spends on your CGT matters.
 For individuals with straightforward tax situations – such as a single property sale or shares disposal – this method can be cost-effective.

 • Fixed fee: A fixed fee arrangement provides a clear, upfront cost for specific services.
-This is especially common for routine tasks such as calculating potential CGT liabilities or the preparation and submission of the CGT components within a self-assessment tax return.
+This is especially common for routine tasks such as calculating potential CGT liabilities or the preparation and submission of the CGT components within a self-assessment tax return, including managing capital gains tax bills.
 Clients benefit from the predictability of this model; they know the exact financial commitment from the outset, which aids in budget management.
 Fixed fees can be particularly advantageous when dealing with the more predictable aspects of CGT.

 • Retainer: A retainer model suits individuals who expect frequent or continuous CGT advisory needs.
 This could apply to active investors, those managing large or diverse investment portfolios, or individuals planning significant financial changes such as business disposals or restructuring.
-A retainer involves a regular payment – usually monthly – and secures ongoing access to your accountant for CGT advice.
+A retainer involves a regular payment – usually monthly – and secures ongoing access to your accountant for CGT advice from a specialized CGT accountant.

 Tips for cost-effective guidance